nowsecure/r2frida/README.md

 This tool has been developed by pancake aka Sergi Alvarez for NowSecure.

-I would like to thank Ole André for being so nice answering and fixing bugs in Frida without those patches that would not be possible.
+I would like to thank Ole André for being so nice answering and fixin bugs in Frida without those patches that would not be possible.